Luke0912/Luke0912/README.md

 - 👨🏽‍💻  I’m currently working on something cool :wink:.
 - 💬  Any time Available to solve Technical Problem.
-- 🌱  I’m currently learning .
+- 🌱  I’m currently working as Software Engineer.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: shubhamdubey.dubey4@gmail.com .